-Metro station Alma-Marceau, cross Pont de l'Alma bridge, turn left into Quai d'Orsay, large blue sign.
+Metro station Alma-Marceau (Line 9), Invalides (Lines 8 and 13).
+Cross Pont de l'Alma bridge, turn left into Quai d'Orsay, large blue sign.

 Donald Reid (1993):